buddhasystem/pc2s/README.md

 that contents of a specific tag recorded in *pc2s-metadata* point to valid files hosted on pc2s-nginx.

-The *pc2s-metadata* image relies on a sqlite database as the back end, for most production scenarios a more robust delpoyment can be achieved with Postgres, MariaDB or a similar solution.
+The *pc2s-metadata* image relies on the included sqlite database as the back end, for most production scenarios a more robust delpoyment can be achieved with Postgres, MariaDB or a similar solution.
+Likewise, the Web service runs as the django development server, and so an Apache instance will need to be put in place in the production scenario.

 The NGINX image contains some test data in ROOT and text formats that's useful for for demonstration purposes.
 The content of these files is not relevant